ky1ejs/Stargate/README.md

     // Do some rad crap
     return true
   } else {
-    // Returning false will make DeepLinkRouter call delegate (if there is on, of course) return false
+    // Returning false will make DeepLinkRouter call delegate (if there is one, of course) return false
   }
 }